aaronwang0509/forgeops73_helm/README.md

 # ForgeOps Helm Deployment Guide

 This guide provides step-by-step instructions for ForgeOps Helm project based on ForgeOps 7.3 version.
+For more information about the project, refer to the [Project Introduction](./intro/intro.md).

 ## Prerequisites